Gay and Lesbian Community Center of Southern Nevada

-The Gay and Lesbian Community Center of Southern Nevada, known to most simply as The Center, is a nonprofit organization located in Las Vegas, Nevada, that has served the local lesbian, gay, bisexual, transgender and queer community since 1993.
-The splendid building and the land on which it sits were accomplished following a very generous bequest by Las Vegas educator and businessman Robert L. Forbuss.
-The idea and scope of the project was suggested to Forbuss by his two closest friends, Las Vegas physicians Jerry L. Cade and Dennis M. Causey.
-In 2013, The Center moved into the new Robert L. Forbuss Building in Downtown Las Vegas and began also serving the low to moderate income residents of the area.
+The Gay and Lesbian Community Center of Southern Nevada, known to most simply as The Center, is a nonprofit organization located in Las Vegas, Nevada, United States, that has served the local LGBTQ community since 1993.
+In 2013, The Center moved into the new Robert L. Forbuss Building—named after the Las Vegas educator who helped fund the project—and also began serving the low to moderate income residents of the Downtown Las Vegas area.
 Programs and services are generally free to the public.
 The Center is a member of Centerlink, the national membership organization for LGBT centers.

 Programs and Services

 The Center's staff leads several groups that meet weekly: